paritytech/license-scanner/README.md

 ## `--start-lines-excludes` <a name="usage-start-lines-excludes"></a>

-`--start-lines-excludes` takes as argument a plain-text file which specifies lines to be excluded from **the top** of the file during the text normalization step ([example](./example/start-lines-excludes.txt)).
+Takes as argument a plain-text file which specifies lines to be excluded from **the top** of the file during the text normalization step ([example](./example/start-lines-excludes.txt)).
 It is useful for removing "Copyright (c) Foo Bar" boilerplate at the start of licenses which might make the detector misrecognize them.